dalibo/ldap2pg/docs/cookbook.md

 *Cookbook* with new recipes !
 Your contribution is welcome!

-# How to Configure Postgres Authentication ?
+# How to Configure Postgres Authentication with LDAP ?

 `ldap2pg` does **NOT** configure PostgreSQL for you.
 You should carefully read [PostgreSQL